verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_images.md

 docker pull mariadb:11.5
 ```

-{{% alert title="Note" color="primary" %}}
+{{% alert title="Security Best Practices" color="primary" %}}
-Care about security!
-Check the images before you run them.
+When using images from Docker Hub or other sources, always follow these practices:

+* **Verify the Image Source**: Use official images or trusted sources.
+* **Vulnerability Scanning**: Scan images with `docker scan` or a similar tool.
+* **Check SHA256 Digest**: Verify your image’s digest to confirm it hasn’t been altered.
 {{% /alert %}}

 * Is it an [official image](https://docs.docker.com/docker-hub/official_images/)?